 Quick font resizing

-Impress has an Increase Font icon and a Decrease Font icon on the Text Formatting toolbar (highlighted in Figure 167) to increase or decrease font size of selected text.
+Impress has an Increase Font icon and a Decrease Font icon on the Text Formatting toolbar (highlighted in Figure 167) to increase or decrease the font size of selected text.
 The amount by which the font size changes depends on the standard sizes available for the font in use.